johnhenry/example-heroku-clock-js/readme.md

 4. ```foreman start``` (you need the [heroku toolbelt](https://toolbelt.heroku.com/) installed, btw)

 ###Notes on Cron
-Be sure to check out the [chon project page](https://github.com/ncb000gt/node-cron) for details on how to use it for scheduling.
+Be sure to check out the [cron project page](https://github.com/ncb000gt/node-cron) for details on how to use it for scheduling.